pgRouting/pgrouting/doc/contraction/pgr_contractionHierarchies.rst

 estimate of how attractive is their contraction.
 The implemented case uses the metric called *edge difference*, which corresponds to the difference between the number of shortcuts produced by a vertex contraction and the number of incident edges in the graph before contraction (``#shortcuts - #incident edges``).

 Finally, the aim is to reduce the explored part of the graph, when using a bidirectional Dijkstra-like algorithm.
 The vertices order is used to feed the oriented search.
-The search is made without loosing optimality.
+The search is made without losing optimality.

 Finding an optimal vertices ordering for contraction is a difficult problem.
 Nevertheless, very simple local heuristics work quite well, according to Geisberger et al. [2].
 The principle here is to a priori estimate the value of the *edge difference* and to contract the node at the top of the queue only if the new value of the metric keeps it at the top of the queue.
 Otherwise, it is reinserted in the queue, at its right place corresponding to the new metric value.

 The process is done on graphs having only edges with positive costs.

 It is necessary to remember that there are no deleted vertices with this function.
 At the end, the graph keeps every vertex it had, but has some added edges, corresponding to shortcuts.
 The vertices which have been contracted, to build the shortcut edges, are kept and hierarchically ordered.

 As for the other contraction methods, it does not return the full contracted graph, only the changes.
 They are here of two types:

 * added shortcut edges, with negative identifiers;
 * contracted nodes with an order.

 |Boost| Boost Graph Inside